An adaptive Euler-Maruyama scheme for McKean-Vlasov SDEs with super-linear growth and application to the mean-field FitzHugh-Nagumo model: Time-stepping scheme for super-linear drift coefficient

-\end{prop} \begin{proof} As the upper and lower bounds in (H.\ref{Assum:AS}(\ref{Assum:AS1}))--(H.\ref{Assum:AS}(\ref{Assum:AS2})) only depend on the state variable (and not on the measure), the analysis of \cite[Lemma 2]{FG} is readily adapted to our setting assuming a moment bound. \footnote{We will show this in Proposition \ref{prop1}.
+\end{prop} \begin{proof} As the upper and lower bounds in (H.\ref{Assum:AxS}(\ref{Assum:AxS1}))--(H.\ref{Assum:AxS}(\ref{Assum:AxS2})) only depend on the state variable (and not on the measure), the analysis of \cite[Lemma 2]{FG} is readily adapted to our setting assuming a moment bound. \footnote{We will show this in Proposition \ref{prop1}.
 In our case, in contrast to \cite{FG}, where the initial data is deterministic we require enough regularity of the random initial value.} We have

-Note that the term $T\delta^{-1}$ in the first inequality appears because $h_n^{i}$ may take a value which is smaller than the stepsize computed by $h^{\delta}$, but this happens at most once in each subinterval of length $\delta T$.
+Note that the term $T\delta^{-1}$ in the first inequality appears because $h_n^{i}$ may take a value which is smaller than the step-size computed by $h^{\delta}$, but this happens at most once in each subinterval of length $\delta T$.

-This estimate implies (\ref{exp-nr-steps}) because of the assumed moment bound on $(\tilde{X}_t^{i,N})_{0 \leq t \leq T}$. \end{proof}
+This estimate implies (\ref{exp-nr-steps}) because of the assumed moment bound on $(\tilde{X}_t^{i,N})_{t \in [0,T]}$. \end{proof}

 We now give our main result on strong convergence of the adaptive Euler-Maruyama scheme, Scheme 2, and recall pathwise strong propagation of chaos (from \cite{RES}).
 To do so, we require the following definition: